Google Calendar Connector

 Supported Engine: 4

-How to read data from Google Calendar in ODBC application
+How to read Google Calendar data in ODBC application?

 In this section we will learn how to configure and use Google Calendar Connector in the API Driver to extract data from the Google Calendar.